agarbato/unicloud/README.md

     docker-compose up -d

-Docker will build the image and start the project.
+Docker will pull the image from the docker hub and start the project.
 Open your browser [here](http://127.0.0.1:5000/) passing credentials specified on the docker-compose file.

 Wait a few seconds and the app should be up and running.